zwave-js/zwave-js-ui/docker/README.md

 1. Replace `/dev/ttyACM0` with your serial device
 2. Add `-e TZ=Europe/Stockholm` to the `docker run` command to set the correct timezone in container
-3. Replace `3000:3000` with the Server Port of  the websocket
+3. If you are using zwave-js WS server, replace `3000:3000` with the port choosen in settings

 ### Run using volumes